Veranep/TMCI_Kamiel_Baran_Vera/README.md

 ## Documentation
 This can be added as the project unfolds.
 You should describe, in particular, what your repo contains and how to reproduce your results.

-## Brainstorm
-Start with a pre-processing pipeline, create a base model that works without any extra grammar/language support, use grammar/language support for Dutch <-> English to improve the base model.
-Two models: one English-Dutch, one Dutch-English.
-End result: input: word in one language, output: sorted list of most likely translations in the another language.